mccabes292/mccabes292.github.io/index.md

 * M.S.
 Biostatistics, University of North Carolina at Chapel Hill, December 2017 <br>

 * B.S.
-Majors: Statistics and Mathematics, Minor: Computer Science, Purdue University, May 2014
+Double Major in Statistics and Mathematics with a minor in Computer Science, Purdue University, May 2014